gcanat/video_reader-rs/README.md

 ```python
 vr.save_video(frames, "video.mp4", fps=15, codec="h264")
 ```
+NOTE: currently only work if the frames shape is a multiple of 32.

 ## :rocket: Performance comparison
 Decoding a video with shape (2004, 1472, 1472, 3).
 Tested on a laptop (12 cores Intel i7-9750H CPU @ 2.60GHz), 15Gb of RAM with Ubuntu 22.04.